El abogado David Feinstein abogado independiente patrocina este mensaje:

 Si quieres estar siempre informado haz click o “like” a nuestra pagina para recibir siempre notificaciones!

-El Departamento de Estado ha revelado el boletin de visas familiares para el mes de Abril del 2016.
+El Departamento de Estado ha revelado el boletin de visas familiares para el mes de Julio del 2016.

 Esperamos que esta informacion le sirva:

 This bulletin summarizes the availability of immigrant numbers during July for: “Application Final Action Dates” and “Dates for Filing Applications,” indicating when immigrant visa applicants should be notified to assemble and submit required documentation to the National Visa Center.

 Unless otherwise indicated on the USCIS website atwww.uscis.gov/visabulletininfo, individuals seeking to file applications for adjustment of status with U.S. Citizenship and Immigration Services (USCIS) in the Department of Homeland Security must use the “Application Final Action Dates” charts below for determining when they can file such applications.
 When USCIS determines that there are more immigrant visas available for the fiscal year than there are known applicants for such visas, USCIS will state on its website that applicants may instead use the “Dates for Filing Visa Applications” charts in this Bulletin.
 Applicants for adjustment of status may refer to USCIS for additional information by visitingwww.uscis.gov/visabulletininfo.